precipice/campfire_export/README.md

 ## Configuring ##

-There are a number of configuration variables clearly marked at the top of `campfire_export.rb`.
-The script won't run without them.
-Make sure to edit them before running the script, and also make sure **not** to check in your API token on any public source repo.
+There are a number of configuration variables required to run the export.
+Copy the `campfire_config-template.yaml` file from this project to `.campfire_config.yaml` in your home directory, and then modify it as described in that file.

 The `START_DATE` and `END_DATE` variables are inclusive (that is, if your end date is Dec 31, 2010, a transcript for that date will be downloaded).